Featured image for Therapy Central article on how to get over a breakup, covering healing and moving on.

 Shifting Your Focus

-It’s easy to idealise your ex and the relationship after it ends.
-Try to remember the whole picture, not just the good parts.
+It’s easy to fall into the trap of idealising your ex once the relationship ends.
+There are real reasons your brain keeps tugging you back, which our article on why you miss your ex explores in more depth.
+Even if it’s difficult, see if you can remember the whole picture, not just the good parts.
 You might also like to consider these techniques and ideas for gently shifting the focus back to yourself and your own life:

 • Practice Gratitude: Focus on the good things in your life, no matter how small.